Boiled potatoes in the microwave: Ready in 10 minutes!

 Boiled Potatoes in the Microwave Container

-• Once cooked, let the potatoes rest in the container for a couple of minutes before peeling or using them in your recipes.
+• Once cooked, let the potatoes rest in the container for a couple of minutes before peeling them or using them in your recipes.

 Boiled Potatoes in the Microwave

-Tips and Variations
+Tips and variations

-FAQ – Boiled Potatoes in the Microwave
+FAQ – Boiled potatoes in the microwave

 • Can I use any container for microwave cooking?

-• Are potatoes cooked in the microwave safe?
+• Are microwaved potatoes safe?

-Yes, but make sure to distribute them evenly in the container and if necessary, increase the cooking time by 2-3 minutes.
+Yes, but make sure to distribute them evenly in the container and, if necessary, increase the cooking time by 2-3 minutes.

-• Can microwave potatoes be stored?
+• Can microwaved potatoes be stored?

 Author image